-2. Poke the cloves into the flesh of the onion.
-Place the onion in an ovenproof heavy-bottomed pot or a Dutch oven.
+- Poke the cloves into the flesh of the onion and place it in an ovenproof heavy-bottomed pot, Dutch oven or slow-cooker.

-6. Cover the Dutch oven or stockpot, carefully place in the center of the oven and let the mixture cook for 1 1/2 hours.
+- Cover the Dutch oven, stockpot or slow-cooker and let the mixture cook for 1 1/2 hours.
 When done, carefully remove the pot from the oven and pluck out the bay leaves, herbs and leg bones (the meat should fall away easily).

-*This is sometimes referred to as a bouquet garni.
+Note: This bundle of herbs is sometimes referred to as a bouquet garni.
 Parsley stems tied with a sprig each of rosemary, sage and thyme are nice.
-Enclose the herbs between two celery stalks, if you're so inclined.
+Enclose the herbs between two celery stalks, if you’re so inclined.*

 This dish makes very tasty leftovers for lunch, so don’t be afraid to make a batch that’s far larger than you need.